machine-learning-apps/actions-ml-cicd/README.md

 ## GitHub Actions That Enable CI/CD For Machine Learning

 ### 1. ChatOps
-   - [Action: ChatOps From Pull Requests]: Listens to ChatOps commands in PRs and emits variables that downstream Actions can branch on.
+   - [Action: ChatOps From Pull Requests](https://github.com/marketplace/actions/chatops-for-actions): Listens to ChatOps commands in PRs and emits variables that downstream Actions can branch on.

 ### 2. Submitting Argo workflows
 [Argo](https://argoproj.github.io/) allows you to orechestrate machine learning pipelines that run on Kubernetes.